tolicodes/articles/outlines/api-scraping.md

 - page: standard pagination, You keep passing page numbers sequentially until there are no more results

 ### Concurrency
-Especially if the results are quite large (images, files), you probably want to have some sort of conc
+Especially if the results are quite large (images, files), you probably want to have some sort of concurrency.
+That is multiple requests happening at the same time.
+But also, you don’t want too many concurrent requests to prevent rate limiting/DOS protection.

 ### Logging and Debugging
+There is so much that can go wrong when scraping an API.
+For this you need an effective l

 ## The Basics
 ### Key/Secret Management